Confirming lensed-quasar candidates with DESI and P200 spectroscopy I. 14 lensed quasars and 8 lensed galaxies: Results

-Image modeling (Fig.\ref{fig:image_modelling}; Tab.\ref{tab:lens_gal}) shows that the lens galaxy becomes clearly visible after subtracting the two PSFs.
+Image modeling (Fig.~\ref{fig:image_modelling}; Table~\ref{tab:lens_gal}) shows that the lens galaxy becomes clearly visible after subtracting the two PSFs.
 Its photometry is $m_g>23.5$, $m_r=23.2$, and $m_z=21.3$, suggestive of a relatively high lens redshift.
+A photometric-redshift fit yields $z_{\mathrm{phot}}=0.8276^{+0.0004}_{-0.0164}$.

-A simple SIE model reproduces the configuration well, yielding $\theta_{\rm E}=1\farcs07\pm0\farcs21$ and $\phi_{\rm SIE}=-45^\circ\pm60^\circ$.
+A simple SIE model (see Appendix~\ref{app}) reproduces the configuration well, yielding $\theta_{\rm E}=1\farcs07\pm0\farcs21$ and $\phi_{\rm SIE}=-45^\circ\pm60^\circ$ (the large uncertainty in $\phi_{\rm SIE}$ arises because our modeling is parameterized by the ellipticity components ($e1_{SIE},e2_{SIE}$; see Appendix\,\ref{app} for the details), and transforming these to a position angle $\phi$ amplifies the uncertainty, especially at low ellipticity).
 Given the broad consistency between the mass and light modeling, the similarity of the spectra for images A and B, and the clear detection of the lens galaxy, we classify this object as a lensed quasar.